Range: C#3 - G5 - G5

 A dark lower register that Swift finds herself generally comfortable in.
 As she ascends, her voice becomes more feminine and "peppy," with a slight, sharp edge.
 Her tessitura is relatively low for a soprano, settling around the B4-D5 range.
 Sweet head voice.

 Negatives: The lower register has a tendency to become airy below E3.
 Her live performances have often been panned for being pitchy and/or off-key, and the voice can become nasal at times.
-Her belts carry are pinched above B4.
+Her belts are pinched above B4, and drops breath support below G#3.
 She relies heavily on her head voice for most notes in the 5th octave.